system76/docs/content/wireless.md

 nmcli device wifi connect <SSID>
 ```

-For unstable networks, set IPv6 to “Ignore” in the network settings:
+For unstable networks, set IPv6 to “Ignore” in the network settings

 1. Open Settings → Network.

 2. Select your Wi-Fi connection.

 3. Go to IPv6 tab → change method to Ignore.